-Home values have risen across the country, which means many homeowners' property taxes are going up, too.
-The average annual property tax for owner-occupied single-family homes nationwide in 2018 was $3,498, an effective tax rate of 1.16%, according to Attom Data Solutions.
-States with the highest effective property tax rates were New Jersey, Illinois, Texas, Vermont and Connecticut.
-In Westchester County, New York, the average property tax is more than $17,000 a year.
-Now that federal deductions for state and local taxes are capped at $10,000, living in a high-tax jurisdiction has become even more expensive.
+Home values rose across the country in 2019, which means many homeowners' property taxes are now going up, too.
+The taxes can hit particularly hard in states with the highest effective property tax rates -- New Jersey, Illinois, Texas, Vermont and Connecticut -- now that federal deductions for state and local taxes are capped at $10,000.

 If your property tax bill has increased significantly, you may have grounds for an appeal, particularly if the increase seems out of line with overall appreciation in your area.